Badlaa: Plot

 At the Sahar International Airport in Mumbai, India, an obese American businessman dismissively makes his way past a paraplegic beggar missing his legs from the knee down.
 While using the airport's toilet, the businessman is pulled out of the stall violently by the beggar he passed earlier.
 Later, the businessman checks into a Washington, D.C., hotel and sits down on his bed.
 Soon, blood streams out of his bodily orifices.

 Dana Scully (Gillian Anderson) arrives late to the crime scene and John Doggett (Robert Patrick) tells her that the man's blood all drained abruptly in the hotel.
 A child's bloody print is found, but Scully doesn't believe that a child did this.
-Meanwhile, the beggar, somehow disguised as an ordinary-looking white man, applies for a janitorial job at a Cheverly, Maryland, elementary school.
+Meanwhile, the beggar, somehow disguised as an ordinary-looking white man, applies for a janitorial job at a Cheverly, Maryland elementary school.
 In the morgue, Scully describes the massive stomach damage done to the body which leads Doggett to the idea of drugs being forcibly cut out of him.
 However, the man showed no sign of drugs in the blood tests and Scully tells Doggett that his time of death was 24 to 36 hours prior, long before he left India.
 Due to a discrepancy in weight, she begins to believe that there was a passenger in the corpse.

 Quinton, a student at the elementary school in Cheverly, calls his father up to his room after he sees the legless beggar man at night.
-His father tells him that he imagined it.
-The father goes back downstairs, but then screams.
-Quinton rushes down and finds his dad dead, his eyes dripping blood.
+His father tells him that he imagined it, goes back downstairs, then screams.
+Quinton rushes down and finds his father dead, his eyes dripping blood.
 Doggett and Scully investigate this latest death after the police tell them about the strange man the boy saw.
 While discussing the lack of any damage to the body except the broken blood vessels in the eyes, Scully comes to the conclusion that the man is still inside the latest victim.
 She rushes to the morgue and finds the boy's father with a distended belly.
-She cuts into him and then sees a hand emerge from the scalpel incision.
+She cuts into him and sees a hand emerge from the scalpel incision.
 After being knocked over, she follows a bloody trail to a storage closet, but finds no one inside.
 Having turned invisible to Scully, the beggar watches her.

 At the school, the principal tells the janitor that she was very worried when he did not show up that morning.
 Trevor, a bully who had previously tormented Quinton, sees flickers of the beggar through his janitor's guise.
 Trevor later goes to Quinton's home to apologize and express sympathy over Quinton's father's death.
 He also tells Quinton who he thinks killed his father.